 - Be sure to massage the leaves of the kale well with the dressing prior to adding the other salad ingredients.
 This helps to reduce the bitterness and toughness of the kale.

-- I recommend letting the salad sit with the dressing on for at least half an hour (or longer) before serving to allow some time for all of the flavours to meld together.
+- I recommend letting this salad sit with the dressing on for at least half an hour (or longer) before serving to allow some time for all of the flavors to meld together.
 It’s one of those types of salads where the longer it sits, the better it tastes.

-- It’s perfect for serving to company because you can make it well in advance.
+- This butternut squash pomegranate quinoa salad is perfect for serving to company because you can make it well in advance.
 One less thing to worry about when the guests arrive.
-Plus, as we said before.
-It’s super pretty.
+Plus, as we said before, it’s super pretty.

-You can store this salad in a bowl covered or in an air-tight container in the fridge for up to four days.
+You can store this quinoa pomegranate salad in a bowl covered or in an air-tight container in the fridge for up to four days.

 Recipe FAQs